 On June 11, 1962, Frank Morris and John and Clarence Anglin chipped through their cement cell walls, squeezed through a ventilation shaft to get to the roof, climbed down a drain pipe, scaled a 15-foot fence, and entered the frigid waters of San Francisco Bay.
 They disappeared into the night, wearing only the meager life preservers they made from stolen rain coats, and were never found, seen, or heard from again.

+You don't need to be a Centurion yourself - in fact, this is a great race opportunity for first-time Alcatraz swimmers with adequate training!
 This swim is not for novices.
 This event is for experienced open-water swimmers only.
 You should be able to swim one mile comfortably in a pool in under 40 minutes.
 If you need advice, support, and coaching for this swim, Water World Swim can help.
-Please check our no-refund policy before registering.